-To evaluate the clustering, we compare the power spectrum of the reconstructed dark matter density fields with the true fields.
+To evaluate the clustering, we compare the power spectra of the reconstructed density fields with the true fields.
 In this study, random samples were not used to correct for the survey's geometry or selection effects, as the focus is on evaluating the reconstruction's fidelity through direct comparison.
 This highlights the quality of the reconstruction but does not represent the true underlying clustering.

 The top panel of Figure~\ref{fig:pk1d_den} illustrates the power spectrum comparisons.
-The black solid line and blue dashed line represent the auto-power spectra of the true and reconstructed density fields, respectively.
-For reference, the red dotted line shows the auto-power spectrum of the redshift-space galaxy density field.
-The bottom panel shows the ratio between the reconstructed and true power spectra, with error bars indicating the $\pm \sigma$ variance across the five test samples.
-By considering the cosmic variance due to the limited number of Fourier modes for a finite-volume survey, we presented the theoretical error (black error bar) for the power spectrum\citep[e.g.][]{2021PhRvD.104d3528S} by,
+The black solid line and blue dashed line represent the autopower spectra of the true and reconstructed density fields, respectively.
+For reference, the red dotted line shows the autopower spectrum of the redshift-space galaxy density field.
+The bottom panel shows the ratio between the reconstructed and true power spectra, with the error bars indicating the $\pm \sigma$ variance across the five test samples.
+By considering the cosmic variance due to a limited number of Fourier modes for a finite-volume survey, we present the theoretical error (black error bar) for the power spectrum\citep[e.g.][]{2021PhRvD.104d3528S} using

 where $N_k$ denotes the number of independent $k$-modes available per bin.
 Compared to the halo $P(k)$, the reconstructed autocorrelation $P(k)$ values align with the true power spectrum within $1\sigma$ across the range of scales $k < 0.1 \, h \, \mathrm{Mpc}^{-1}$.
 The underestimation on scale $k > 0.1~h~\mathrm{Mpc}^{-1}$ is probably due to inaccurate reconstruction in the high-density region, as discussed above.
 The model's training objective, typically centered on minimizing global error metrics, may prioritize large-scale accuracy over small-scale fidelity, causing a modest degradation in the reconstructed small-scale power.